Halo 5: Guardians: Art

-Halo 4s art director, Kenneth Scott, stepped down from his role in January 2014.
+A team of roughly 150 artists worked on Halo 5.
+The art director for Halo 4, Kenneth Scott, stepped down from his role in January 2014.
 He was succeeded by Nicolas "Sparth" Bouvier, a concept artist who joined Microsoft in 2009.
 Bouvier described the early stages of developing artistic concepts as akin to sculpting from marble: "[we] start with a very loose idea that has trickled down from the writers or studio creative director and begin chipping away at the problem."
 Concept artist Kory Lynn Hubbell recalled that the game's art had to be justified.
 "If there's no plausible story behind something, it shouldn't be there," he said, recalling that an original plan for a fountain on the mining world of Meridian was changed to a holographic tree, to reflect the desire to simulate nature in the barren landscape.
+The art team took inspiration from the US space program to science fiction films to inform the look of the game, trying to create unique looks for characters and locations that still felt grounded in reality and remain connected to previous Halo games.
+Most of the existing assets had to be rebuilt or redesigned for the high-fidelity graphics.

 343's artist and designers focused on differentiating the members of each Spartan fireteam through their design.
 As Locke's mission is to find Master Chief, Bouvier recalled "he reflects that visually.
 The design of his armor is very nonintrusive.
 He doesn't have any bright tones.
 He's gray and dark to amplify the very nondisruptive nature of his armor."
 In comparison, Vale's armor was sleeker to reflect her agility, and painted magenta to imply nervousness and aggression.
+As with the previous game, Halo 5 used motion capture to animate characters.
+To record the performances, 343 Industries used a 5,000-square-foot stage and fifty cameras, along with a 3D tracking system called OptiTrack.

+Halo 5 was the first visual appearance of the alien homeworld Sanghelios.

 Audio

-Sataro Tojima was the audio director for Halo 5: Guardians, with Japanese composer Kazuma Jinnouchi composing the original score.
-The music was recorded at Abbey Road Studios in London and the choir was recorded at the Rudolfinum in Prague.
-Jinnouchi wanted to reintroduce the original Halo theme in Halo 5: Guardians, so he composed his own interpretation of the piece.
-A larger emphasis has been placed on the use of a choir in Halo 5: Guardians music than Halo 4s.

-For the first time in Halos multiplayer, teammates can make voiced callouts.
-Jul's Covenant faction have conversations.
-The audio team worked closely with the AI and narrative departments when developing the Blue Team and Team Osiris in the campaign.

-The game's soundtrack was released on October 30, 2015, in four editions: a digital release, physical compact disc, vinyl, and limited edition featuring double compact discs, vinyl, and extra multimedia content.